Defining Climate-Smart Pathways Towards Tree Crop Yield Intensification

 The study describes three scenarios for agronomic intensification and plantation area expansion based on an approach that combined spatial analysis, crop modelling, and data on prevailing weather, soil productivity, and plantation productivity, age, and size.
 All projections strive to achieve the country’s stated productivity targets of 60 M t CPO by the year 2035.

 First, a business-as-usual (BAU) scenario relies on past yield and area expansion trends to meet the stated productivity targets.
 Most prominently, BAU requires an additional 9.2 M ha of new land under oil palm—a significant proportion consisting of high-C peatlands.
 In terms of global warming potential (GWP), a large net increase of 767 M t CO2e is expected from BAU.
-The most significant contributor of C emission is from the organic matter decomposition of the high-C lands, but the GWP associated with activities related to additional cultivation of all new lands is also a major contributor to GWP (Figure 1).
+The most significant contributor of C emission is from the organic matter decomposition of the high-C lands, but the GWP associated with farming these new lands is also a major contributor to GWP (Figure 1).

 Figure 1.
 (A) Representation of expected changes in low-C and high C land area conversion to oil palm production associated with three different development scenarios designed to match productive capacity with projected demand for Indonesia crude palm oil by 2035.
 (B) Magnitude of Global Warming Potential associated with each development scenario.

-Lastly, a third scenario outlines intensification with targeted expansion (INT-TE) through more modest expectations for yield improvement—reducing the exploitable yield gap by one-third—plus area expansion that excludes high-C, peat lands, which have such a large impact on GWP under BAU.
+Lastly, a third scenario outlines intensification with targeted expansion (INT-TE) through more modest expectations for yield improvement—reducing the exploitable yield gap by one-third—plus area expansion that excludes high-C peat lands that have such a large impact on GWP under BAU.
 Compared to BAU, this combined strategy avoids the conversion of over 5 M ha—2.6 M ha being high-C stock lands, and reduces GWP by 732 M t CO2e.
 The more modest degree of yield improvement to a national yield average to 22.5 t/ha is noted as a far less challenging threshold to overcome for the majority of plantations.

 An Opportunity to Expand the Approach

 As a partner in this work, APNI is encouraged by the transferability of this approach to the permanent cropping systems in Africa.
-Cacao production in West Africa drives one of the most significant deforestation pressures in the region (Goldman et al., 2020; Ruf et al. 2015).
+For example, cacao production in West Africa drives one of the most significant deforestation pressures in the region (Goldman et al., 2020; Ruf et al. 2015).

 Cacao pods ready to be harvested (right).